srikrish010697/srikrish010697.github.io/_projects/1_project.md

 ---
 layout: page
 title: GAT-GAN : A Graph-Attention-based Time-Series Generative Adversarial Network
-description:  We propose a Graph-Attention-based Generative Adversarial Network (GAT-GAN) that explicitly includes two graph-attention layers, one that learns temporal dependencies while the other captures spatial relationships.
+description:  We propose a Graph-Attention-based Generative Adversarial Network that explicitly includes two graph-attention layers, one that learns temporal dependencies while the other captures spatial relationships.
 Unlike RNN-based GANs that struggle with modeling long sequences of data points, GAT-GAN generates long time-series data of high fidelity using an adversarially trained autoencoder architecture.
-Our empirical evaluations, using a variety of real-time-series datasets, show that our framework consistently outperforms state-of-the-art benchmarks based on Frechet Transformer distance (a proposed standardized metric) and Predictive score (A downstream forecasting task), that characterizes (Fidelity, Diversity) and predictive performance respectively.
+Our empirical evaluations, using a variety of real-time-series datasets, show that our framework consistently outperforms state-of-the-art benchmarks based on Frechet Transformer distance, a proposed standardized metric and Predictive score, a downstream forecasting task, that characterizes {Fidelity,Diversity} and predictive performance respectively.
 img: assets/img/12.jpg
 importance: 1
 category: 2023